Geraldo Perdomo Player Props: Diamondbacks vs. Padres

-Geraldo Perdomo -- 2-for-4 with a triple and an RBI in his last game -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Seth Lugo on the hill, on April 21 at 9:40 PM ET.
+Geraldo Perdomo -- 2-for-4 with a double and two RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Joe Musgrove on the mound, on April 22 at 8:10 PM ET.

-He strung together two hits (going 2-for-4 with a triple and an RBI) in his last appearance against the Padres.
+He racked up two hits (going 2-for-4 with a double and two RBI) in his most recent appearance against the Padres.

 Geraldo Perdomo Game Info & Props vs. the Padres